 - Column

 - Bar

 - Line

 - Pie

-Doughnut
+- Doughnut

 Drilling up and down data hierarchies in a Flash chart function the same way as for regular charts.
-For more information about drilling up and down data hierarchies, see "Drilling up or down data hierarchies in a chart," earlier in this chapter.

 Exporting data from a Flash chart or gadget

 In Actuate 11 and later releases, you can export data from a Flash chart or gadget to a flat file format, that uses a comma, tab, pipe, or semicolon delimiter.
 These file formats can be read by Microsoft Excel.